Stone Care Common Questions

 Recommended care for Honed Quartz: Use Soft Scrub Gel (no abrasive) with a white Scotchbrite (softest) pad.

 MARBLE, LIMESTONE, TRAVERTINE, ONYX, SLATE & SOAPSTONE are softer and more porous than granite or quartz.
 These stones require cleaning, maintenance and periodic applications of the GranQuartz ‘3-In-1’ Spray Cleaner.
 It is important to wipe up all spills immediately.
 Never use oil-based products, candles, acids, vinegar, or chlorine bleach.
 Be careful with acidic foods, (lemon, tomatoes etc.) and non-alkaline cleansers, as they will etch and discolor the stone over time.
 Extra care should also be taken to prevent scratching from sliding sharp objects or abrasive cleaners across the surfaces.
 Many people choose to treat Soapstone with mineral oil, whereas a sealer should not be used on Soapstone since it will inhibit the stone from absorbing the oil.

 Granite is listed in the best surfaces list (after cleaning and sanitizing) in the reduction of E Coli bacteria.
 The Hospitality Institute of Technology and Management produced this report and is available upon request.

-The Engineered Quartz Products, Caesarstone, Hanstone, VG-Viatera, Silestone, Staron, Pental, and Porcelain have all received the NSF – Public Health and Safety Certification from the National Sanitation Foundation.
+The Engineered Quartz Products, Caesarstone, Hanstone, VG-Viatera, Silestone, Staron, Pental, and Porcelain have all received the Public Health and Safety Certification from the National Sanitation Foundation.